aquasecurity/vexhub/README.md

 ### VEX Document Creation for VEX Hub

-To prevent confusion and ensure consistency, we recommend creating only one VEX file per PURL.
+To prevent confusion and ensure consistency, splitting VEX statements for the same PURL into multiple files is not recommended, as VEX Hub distributes only one VEX file per PURL.

-Note that it is common and acceptable for a single source repository to publish multiple VEX files for different PURLs.
+The recommended approaches are:

+1. Consolidate VEX statements for all products managed by the source repository into a single file.
+2. Split VEX documents by PURL.

 Example scenario:
-Consider a source repository `https://github.com/org/repo` that publishes two VEX files:
+Consider a source repository `https://github.com/org/repo` that maintains two products, a Go module and an OCi image.

+The first approach is to create a single VEX file, `vex.json`, containing VEX statements for both products.

+- `openvex.json`: For both products, with PURLs `pkg:golang/github.com/org/repo`, `pkg:oci/repo?repository_url=docker.io/org/repo` and `pkg:oci/repo?repository_url=ghcr.io/org/repo`

+The second approach is to create separate VEX files for each product.

 - `golang.vex`: For the Go module, with PURL `pkg:golang/github.com/org/repo`
-- `oci.vex`: For the OCI image, with PURL `pkg:oci/repo?repository_url=docker.io/org/repo`
+- `oci.vex`: For the OCI image, with PURLs, `pkg:oci/repo?repository_url=docker.io/org/repo` and `pkg:oci/repo?repository_url=ghcr.io/org/repo`

 The following structure is not recommended: